kawaiiTaiga/project_SABA/Device SDK/readme.md

 LLMs are transformative, but they remain confined to the digital realm.
 Project SABA is an experimental framework designed to break down this barrier, creating **a plug-and-play ecosystem where anyone can connect LLMs to real-world hardware** through the Model Context Protocol (MCP).

-Our vision is simple: just plug in your device, and it becomes instantly accessible to AI assistants like Claude Desktop.
+Our vision is simple: just plug in your device, and it becomes instantly accessible to AI assistants.
 No complex setup, no deep technical knowledge required—just seamless integration between artificial intelligence and physical sensors, actuators, and IoT devices.

 ---